gndz07/modal-for-react/README.md

 			exitBtn = <i class="fas fa-times-circle"></i>
 	/>`

-- **exitBtnStyle**(optional): style for the exit button element.
+- **exitBtnStyle**(optional): object, style for the exit button element.
 By default this element is positioned on the right top corner of the modal.

+- **refresh**(optional): boolean, if set to true the page will refresh after the the exit button clicked.
+Default value is false.